dcuartielles/bash_site/README.md

 ## Updates

+### 20220115: tiny things make a difference

+* Removed the exercise from code examples, what will allow to easily rearranging examples without having to renumber the code blocks BY HAND :-O
+* FIXME: Adding already existing code including the special character **&** (as in a logical *AND* operation) will insert the *INSERTCODEHERE* tag undesirely in the code
+* Added property to images to determine whether they are local or not.
+When local it will create a folder to host them for that specific exercise.
+If there are no local images, they will be banned from the content.
+Examples of parameters are: "true,image,local" or "true,image,remote"
+* Made *render_course.sh* the official rendering script for the course

 ### 20220114: do the do only when needed

 * Create the empty code blocks using templates, but make sure you only create those which are going to be used, do not even create a folder, otherwise